Burns

 Login to favorite or comment on the article

-This article discusses the creation of the ABA Southern Region Burn disaster plan developed in 2006 in response to a regional disaster and has been refined through exercises, modeling, and actual events.
+This article (while dated, still relevant) discusses the creation of the ABA Southern Region Burn disaster plan developed in 2006 in response to a regional disaster and has been refined through exercises, modeling, and actual events.
 The authors emphasize the need to build relationships and collaborations in the pre-event setting to ensure the success of any emergency plan, and include information on elements that should be included in all burn plans.

 Login to favorite or comment on the article